 San Telmo beach, known as “Bajío de San Telmo”, is a small family beach located next to the promenade and the hermitage.
 The locals at Puerto de la Cruz prefer this beach thanks to its many “charcos” or natural pools that are perfect for swimming.

 9. Charco Square

 The “plaza del Charco” is a large square with many bars and restaurants where you can taste the culinary specialties of the island of Tenerife: fresh fish, “papas arrugás” (potatoes), “queso asado” (cheese in a frying pan),… In the center of the square there is a fountain decorated with plants.

 10. The Old Port of Puerto de la Cruz

-The old port of Puerto de la Cruz is one of the most charming places in the city.
-From the waterfront promenade you can have one of the most beautiful photographs: the small beach of the port, the building of the Real Aduana and the sculpture of a fisherwoman.
+The old port is one of the most charming places in the city.
+From the waterfront promenade, you can have some of the most beautiful photographs: the small beach of the port, the building of the Real Aduana, and the sculpture of a fisherwoman.